APogue/APogue.github.io/_drafts/outline-v3/2024-12-3-Outline-v3-intro.md

 ### UCLA philosophy and policy

-The incidents that occurred and reactions from students can be better understood within the context of UCLA's mission.
+The previous interactions can be better understood within the context of UCLA's mission.

 "UCLA’s primary purpose as a public research university is the creation, dissemination, preservation and application of knowledge for the betterment of our global society.